General (scope, time limits)

 Legal assistance at first instance

 The IPA does not provide free legal representation for applicants in the first instance procedure.
-This was provided by a non-governmental organisation PIC – Legal Center for the Protection of human Rights and the Environment[76] financed by AMIF, under which most funding was provided by the European Commission and a smaller part by the Republic of Slovenia.
-In line with the project, PIC provided free legal help and representation to all asylum seekers during the project implementation.
+This was provided by a non-governmental organisation PIC – Legal Center for the Protection of human Rights and the Environment[79] financed by AMIF, under which most funding was provided by the European Commission and a smaller part by the Republic of Slovenia.
+In line with the project, PIC provided free legal help and representation to all asylum applicants during the project implementation.
 At the end of April 2020, the AMIF program concluded.
 This coincided with the formation of a new government in Slovenia that was less inclined to NGOs and therefore decided that they will not open a new call for the NGOs.
-Since then, legal advice and representation is no longer provided to all asylum seekers in Slovenia, however the NGO PIC continues to provide legal representation during the first instance.
+Since then, legal advice and representation is no longer provided to all asylum applicants in Slovenia, however the NGO PIC continues to provide legal representation during the first instance as UNHCRs implementing partner.
 The PIC provides legal representation throughout the whole first instance procedure, which includes the lodging of the application and all subsequent personal interviews, legal assistance throughout the asylum procedure, preparation of country of origin information and help with accessing refugee counsellors when requests for judicial review need to be filed.
-In 2023, PIC assisted more than 776 individuals in the asylum procedure.
+In 2024, PIC assisted 669 individuals in the asylum procedure.
 PIC remains the only NGO providing legal assistance to asylum applicants.

 There is no “merits test” on the basis of which the applicant can be refused legal assistance.

 Applicants therefore have access to refugee counsellors who initiate judicial review on their behalf and represent them in court, free of charge.
-In January 2023, the list included 36 refugee counsellors.[80]
-A new public call was published in October 2021; the procedure of appointing new refugee counsellors was finalised by in March 2023.
-In January 2024 the list contained 43 refugee counsellors.[81]
+The most recent public call was published in October 2021; the procedure of appointing new refugee counsellors was finalised by March 2023.
+In January 2025 the list contained 41 refugee counsellors.[83]

 The amendments of the IPA include several novelties regarding the work of refugee counsellors.
 According to the new provisions, refugee counsellors have to pass a security check and obtain permission to access classified information.[84]
 Both new provisions were heavily criticised by NGOs and lawyers as refugee counsellors are the only legal professionals in Slovenia required to do so in order to be able to represent their clients.
 As other legal representatives refugee counsellors are bound by confidentiality.
 In addition, they should have access to all the relevant information pertaining the case in order to be able to represent their clients.
 Since refugee counsellors are bound by the same legal standards as other legal representatives the provision is not necessary for the function of the refugee counsellors.
 In practice, the provisions have not been used as refugee counsellors have not been appointed based on the new provisions yet.